A cell decomposition of the Fulton MacPherson operad: Introduction

 Recall that in the category of topological operads a standard resolution is provided by the Boardman-Vogt construction $W$ \cite{BV}.
 This has been generalized to other categories by Berger and Moerdijk \cite{BM}, so that it coincides with $\Omega B$ for algebraic operads.
 The resolutions are compatible with the chain functor, in the sense that if $P$ is a cellular topological operad (i.e. the structure maps are cellular), then $WP$ is also a cellular topological operad, and $C_*(WP) \cong \Omega B(C_*(P))$.

-Therefore in a sense the Fulton Mac Pherson operad $FM$ is trying to be the $W$ construction of $\C$, except that the latter is not really a strict operad.
+Therefore in a sense the Fulton MacPherson operad $FM$ is trying to be the $W$ construction of $\C$, except that the latter is not really a strict operad.

 In the simpler $E_1$ scenario instead the $W$ construction does appear.
 Let $Ass$ be the topological associative operad, and let $K$ be the Stasheff operad.
 Then $W(Ass) \cong K$.
 This implies that the algebraic $A_\infty$ operad $C_*(K)$ is isomorphic to the resolution $\Omega B(C_*(Ass))$ of the algebraic associative operad $C_*(Ass)$.
-Notice that $K \cong FM_1$, where $FM_1$ denotes the Fulton Mac Pherson $E_1$ operad.
+Notice that $K \cong FM_1$, where $FM_1$ denotes the Fulton MacPherson $E_1$ operad.
 For a detailed proof of this fact see \cite{Barber}.

-We remark that there are higher $E_n$-operad analogues of the cacti complexes for any $n>2$, related to the surjection operad by McClure and Smith \cite{MS-sur}, but there is no hope of extending the conjecture to $n>2$ because these complexes have a larger dimension than the corresponding spaces of the $E_n$-operad $FM_n$, and so they cannot generate them in any reasonable sense.
+We remark that there are higher $E_n$-operad analogues of the cacti complexes for any $n>2$, related to the surjection operad by McClure and Smith \cite{MS-sur}, but there is no hope of extending Theorem \ref{princ} to $n>2$ because these complexes have a larger dimension than the corresponding spaces of the $E_n$-operad $FM_n$, and so they cannot generate them in any reasonable sense.
 The complex structure plays a key role in the case $n=2$.

 Let us go back again to the cell decomposition of the moduli space $FM'_k$.
-In section \ref{sec:conf} we construct explicitly the family of cell decompositions depending on positive weights $a_1,\dots,a_k$ attached to the configuration points $z_1,\dots,z_k$, by using the flow of the multivalued function $h(z)=\prod_{i=1}^k(z-z_i)^{a_i}$ instead of a polynomial.
-Similar families of cell decompositions appear in the Harer-Penner-Thurston approach to moduli spaces \cite{Mondello}.
+In section \ref{sec:cellular} we construct explicitly the family of cell decompositions depending on positive weights $a_1,\dots,a_k$ attached to the configuration points $z_1,\dots,z_k$, by using the flow of the multivalued function $h(z)=\prod_{i=1}^k(z-z_i)^{a_i}$.
+We stress that our cells are distinct from the Giddings-Wolpert cells and especially suitable from the point of view of the operadic structure.
+Roughly speaking, the cells correspond to families of nested cacti cells, where each lobe has a child cactus associated to it.
+This is proved in Theorem \ref{pocofa}.
+Each cactus of the family can be visualized in $\mathbb{C}$ as the connected component of $\{z \in \mathbb{C} \; | \; |h(z)|=|h(\zeta)| \}$ containing a critical point $\zeta$.

-In section \ref{sec:cellular} we analyze the combinatorics of the cells.
-Theorem \ref{pocofa} shows that the cells of $FM'$ correspond to trees with labels in the cells of $\C$.
-Corollary \ref{bc} shows that the cellular complex $C_*(FM')$ is isomorphic to the cobar construction $BC_*(\C)$ up to a shift.
+Corollary \ref{bc} shows that the cellular complex $C_*(FM')$ is isomorphic to the operadic cobar construction $BC_*(\C)$ up to a shift.